Gaha: Awonbioju alias Oduboye

 After the death of Labisi, Gaha installed prince Awonbioju and demanded homage from him.
 One hundred and thirty days after his installation, Basorun Gaha demanded the king to prostrate before him.
 When the king refused to do this, he murdered him.

 Bebe Festival

-Bebe festival was like celebration of a jubilee or the golden age of the king’s reign.
+Bebe festival was like celebration of a jubilee or the golden age of the king's reign.
 This rare festival spanned a whole three years.
 During the festival, everyone, rich or poor, high and low had the freedom of speech and expression without fear of accusation of sedition or treason.
 No riot or any provocative acts throughout the 3-year period of the festival.
 No one was prosecuted.
-The king’s Ilaris were hardly seen on duty; and there was no need to give them referend if came in contact.
-No tolls: no tribute paid; everyone appeared in their best customs and dress.
+The king's Ilaris were hardly seen on duty; and there was no need to give them referend if came in contact.
+No tolls: no tribute paid; everyone appeared in their best costume and dress.
 All the Provincial kings and chiefs in all the countries came to Oyo to offer congratulations to the King bearing gifts and presents.
-The King’s compound and market were decorated with colorful clothing manufactured locally or from foreign countries.
+The King's compound and market were decorated with colorful clothing manufactured locally or from foreign countries.